epics-containers/epics-containers.github.io/main/_sources/tutorials/create_beamline.md.txt

 Log in to your account by going here <https://github.com/login>.

-You will also need to setup ssh keys to authenticate to github from git.
+You will also need to set up ssh keys to authenticate to Github from git.
 See [about ssh].

 (create-new-beamline-local)=
 ## Create a New Beamline Repo for local deployments

-Here we will use the copy the ec services template repository to make a new beamline.
+Here we will use the ec services template repository to make a new beamline.

 NOTE: for these tutorials we will use your personal GitHub Account to store everything we do, all source repositories and container images.
 For